Train derails on Arizona bridge that collapses, catches fire

 “I turned around to look and got the fright of my life,” Kimball said.
 “Now there’s fire pouring into the lake from the middle of the bridge. ...
 It looks like a scene from hell, truly.”

-The 2.5-mile (4-kilometer) Tempe Town Lake is is a popular recreation spot for jogging, cycling and boating and close to Arizona State University.
+The 2.5-mile Tempe Town Lake is is a popular recreation spot for jogging, cycling and boating.
+It is close to Arizona State University.